Google Pixel 9 vs. Pixel 8: Which should you buy?

 (Image credit: Nicholas Sutrich / Android Central)

-You don't see as many small phones these days, but the Pixel 8 is shorter and easier than use than most devices around.
-That's down to its 6.2-inch panel, and while it is small, you still get a lot of usable real estate.
-The 120Hz OLED panel also has vibrant colors and great contrast, and having used it extensively over the course of the last year, I didn't run into any issues whatsoever.
+You don't see as many small phones today, but the Pixel 8 is shorter and easier to use than most devices.
+That's down to its 6.2-inch panel with a 1,080 x 2,400 resolution and a 2,000 nit peak brightness; while it is small, you still get a lot of usable real estate.
+The 120Hz OLED with HDR10+ panel also has vibrant colors and excellent contrast, and having used it extensively over the last year, I didn't run into any issues whatsoever.

 Google Pixel 9 vs. Pixel 8: Hardware and cameras